Upendra28sh/Baby-Care/README.md

 The idea is to provide healthcare to babies and parents.There are 7 ways or modules or services via which the idea is implemented:

-1.**Vaccination Scheduler** - It requires the user to enter a Date of birth and name of the child and it renders a table of vaccination ,their corresponding date on which its to be taken.
+1. **Vaccination Scheduler** - It requires the user to enter a Date of birth and name of the child and it renders a table of vaccination ,their corresponding date on which its to be taken.
 The user can also download the table /chart as .pdf file for later reference.
 This way parents can easily track the vaccine requirements for their infants.

-2**Email Reminder** - We Provide user an Email reminder service and helps them to make sure their children get all necessary vaccinations by sending them reminder Emails on their registered email id prior to the scheduled vaccination date.
+2. **Email Reminder** - We Provide user an Email reminder service and helps them to make sure their children get all necessary vaccinations by sending them reminder Emails on their registered email id prior to the scheduled vaccination date.
 This way children will not miss the essential timely vaccines.

-3.**Vaccination Locator** - Here the user can locate the hospitals nearby them to get the vaccination to their child .A search box has also been added on this page just in case the user requires to locate vaccination at a different location.
+3. **Vaccination Locator** - Here the user can locate the hospitals nearby them to get the vaccination to their child .A search box has also been added on this page just in case the user requires to locate vaccination at a different location.

-4.**Chatbot /Live doc talk** - The user can also ask their queries , clear any rumour , take advice ,etc. at the chatbot with lightening speed.
+4. **Chatbot /Live doc talk** - The user can also ask their queries , clear any rumour , take advice ,etc. at the chatbot with lightening speed.

-5.**Phone message reminder** - For user who don't own a smart phone can get vaccination reminders via this module on any type of phone that supports messaging.User will have to send the name<space>date of birth (dd-mm-yy) to a registered number like - 561616 ,to avail the service.
+5. **Phone message reminder** - For user who don't own a smart phone can get vaccination reminders via this module on any type of phone that supports messaging.User will have to send the name<space>date of birth (dd-mm-yy) to a registered number like - 561616 ,to avail the service.

-6.**Healthcare articles** -The user can surf through various helpful healthcare , parenting , precautions ,etc. articles .
+6. **Healthcare articles** -The user can surf through various helpful healthcare , parenting , precautions ,etc. articles .

-7.**BMI Calculator and Advisor** - In this module, the user will enter Height and weight and according to the calculated BMI, the weight status and nutrition advice will be rendered.
+7. **BMI Calculator and Advisor** - In this module, the user will enter Height and weight and according to the calculated BMI, the weight status and nutrition advice will be rendered.

-# TOOLS AND TECHNOLOGIES USED
+## TOOLS AND TECHNOLOGIES USED

-1.User Interface : HTML ,CSS ,Javascript , JQuery , Ajax ,Bootstrap
+1. User Interface : HTML ,CSS ,Javascript , JQuery , Ajax ,Bootstrap
-2.Development Stack : M-E-R-N stack
+2. Development Stack : M-E-R-N stack
-3.Application Logic :NodeJS
+3. Application Logic :NodeJS
-4.Deployed on : .Tech domain
+4. Deployed on : .Tech domain

-# HOW TO GUIDE
+## HOW TO GUIDE

-1.In the home there are 7 easy to see button corresponding to the 7 modules.
+1. In the home there are 7 easy to see button corresponding to the 7 modules.
-2.User is required to right click the button for using the preferred services.
+2. User is required to right click the button for using the preferred services.
-3.Left-clicking any of those button will render their description just below them.
+3. Left-clicking any of those button will render their description just below them.

-# MISSION AND VISION OF THE WEB-APP
+## MISSION AND VISION OF THE WEB-APP

-1.Mission : To improve the health of the child and the mother ,thus leading to a healthier population , thereby boosting the growth of the nation.
+1. Mission : To improve the health of the child and the mother ,thus leading to a healthier population , thereby boosting the growth of the nation.

-2.Vission : To add the following services in future versions-
+2. Vision : To add the following services in future versions-
-    A. BabyMall : A curator for the baby products which will search the minimum prized product out of those present on the dozens        of e-commerce website .We will provide a payment gateway for the purchase.
+    1. BabyMall : A curator for the baby products which will search the minimum prized product out of those present on the dozens        of e-commerce website .We will provide a payment gateway for the purchase.
-    B. Stool Analyzer : The user will be required to answer a predefined MCQ-type question .
+    2. Stool Analyzer : The user will be required to answer a predefined MCQ-type question .
 Based on the  answers this service will predict the health of the user.The alternative approach for this approach will be using image-processing where the user will be just required to post the photo of the stool.

-# COPYRIGHTS
+## COPYRIGHTS
 The project open-sourced under GNU GPLv3 license.